 In Al-Ur, a village near the town of Salamat in Minya, which was the hometown of 13 of the 21 Copts killed in Libya, families still await the return of their loved ones’ remains, just as Um al-Shahid does.
 As Copts around the country celebrated the Epiphany, which marks the baptism of Christ, there is only mourning in Al-Ur.

-On September 28, 2015, the office of the Libyan General Prosecutor announced that the man who planned and filmed the execution of 21 Christian men in Sirte on February 15, 2015 had been arrested and that he had led the authorities to the burial place of the victims.
+On September 28, 2015, the office of the Libyan General Prosecutor announced that the man who planned and filmed the execution of 21 Christian men in Sirte, the footage of which was published on on February 15, 2015, had been arrested and that he had led the authorities to the burial place of the victims.
 Photos of bodies dressed in orange jumpsuits similar to those that appeared in the video of the execution were published.

 “The world won’t be big enough to contain my joy when they come back.
 Even if it’s just their clothes, or any little thing, just something to make me feel like my child is here with me.”
 Um Mina is sitting in front of a large sculpture of her son dressed in the alb, a type of church vestment worn by deacons, as she tells me excitedly about the promises that General Prosecutor Nabil Sadeq made that procedures to get the bodies returned would be handled quickly, that he would continue to pursue investigations in coordination with his Libyan counterpart.
 Yet, almost three years later, families are still waiting.